 - When will my loans disburse?

-- What if the term has begun and I haven't received my loan proceeds?
+- What if the term has begun and my loan funds have not disbursed to my account?

-- What happens when my loan proceeds are received by NLU?
+- What happens when my loan funds are disbursed to my NLU student account?

 - When will my refund check be sent out?

 - What if I do not want a refund?

 - What happens to my loans if my enrollment status changes?